Maddie Taylor: Career

 While starting as a storyboard artist at Sony Pictures Animation, Taylor lent her voice to Deni, the crazed duck, and Buddy, the blue porcupine, in the studio's first full feature Open Season, as well as voicing Elliot in the video game adaptation, replacing Ashton Kutcher.
 In the film's two sequels, she replaced Patrick Warburton as the strong mule deer Ian in Open Season 2, and replaced Joel McHale as the voice of Elliot in Open Season 3, before being replaced by Will Townsend in Open Season: Scared Silly.

-Within 2006, she provided ADR voices for George W. Bush for the South Park episode "Mystery of the Urinal Deuce", but was not included in the credits.

 Taylor was cast in T.U.F.F.
 Puppy as Verminious Snaptrap and in The Fairly OddParents as Sparky in 2013, both of which are developed by Nickelodeon and created by Butch Hartman.

-In late 2016, Taylor provided the voice for the interactive character, Gary the Gull, for the PlayStation VR.
+In late 2016, Taylor provided the voice for interactive character Gary the Gull for the PlayStation VR.
 Since her transition, Taylor has been voicing more female characters.
 Her character in The Loud House, Dana Dufresne, transitioned to reflect her own transition.

 In December 2020, Taylor provided the voice for the character of Claire Russell, a transgender bartender of the Afterlife bar in the video game Cyberpunk 2077.

 In 2023, Taylor voiced Torga, a recurring character in My Dad the Bounty Hunter.